yukkymukky/valsim-t2-players/README.md

 1. Open `bo5.js`
 2. Copy, paste into the console, and press **Enter**
 3. Select databases to update via prompt

+## Webscraping

+`scrape.js` is the file I used to scrape the data for T2 players.
+You add/remove any league you want and scrape it on your own.

+Just install puppeteer, and you'll be good to go.

+Limitations:
+1. Inaccurate stat calculations
+2. Unable to get player's real age
+3. Will file players as flag International if thats their flag set on VLR, which kind of breaks them on ValSim since that isn't a real flag

 ## 🧼 Notes